 The lobby had been re-done to bring out all the tile-work, the large windows and also to make what used to be a cold area feel very cosy with dark walls, large fireplace, small bar and big, green velvet banquet seating.

 My room, on the second floor, was bigger than most Santa Monica flats – and far more charming.
 I’m sucker for wallpaper and with four different prints within the room I was in heaven.
 A small and functional kitchen was off the bedroom, the large floor to ceiling windows opened up fully to the back (and quiet) courtyard below.
 A huge walk in closet with a separate vanity area made me feel like I was living in 1940’s Hollywood glamour.
 The room was bright and comfortable, with a great desk, large couch and a bed that was perfection with it’s mattress and duvet.

 Staying here is definitely a one of a kind experience because of its decor and location.
 It’s perfect stop for a coffee in the morning outside or a cocktail at night in the lobby.
 The location cannot be beat for walking around all the shops or to the beach.
 I was really inspired by how hygge the room was and felt a little empowered to mix more prints in my home.
 And being here felt like home which is the totally what they’re going for.
 The downsides?
 It’s expensive – worth it if you like this kind of look + location and want a flat type experience.
 Not worth it if a hotel room is just a room, you want lots of quiet, services or amenities.

 I’d definitely try to look for a deal – it can be overpriced.
+And I’d recommend non-ground level floors and those overlooking either the alley or the non-street side.
 But I loved my stay here and recommend it.
 If only for the design inspiration…